oracle-livelabs/spatial-graph/spatial/create-spatial-data-adb/create-spatial-data-adb.md

       ![Image alt text](images/create-data-11.png)

-14. Click **Finish** to create the table and load the GeoJSON content.   ...expand on this...
+14. Click **Finish** to create the table and load the GeoJSON content.
+The table is automatically configured for JSON data.

       ![Image alt text](images/create-data-12.png)